ngiangre/gamworkshop/README.md

 # Question

-Which population model shows a quantitatively improved association between an adverse event with a drug as it is given at child developmental stages?
+Which population model shows a quantitatively improved association between an adverse event with a drug exposure as it is reported at and across child developmental stages?

 [Child developmental
 stages](https://www.researchgate.net/profile/Katrina_Williams8/publication/230612139/figure/tbl2/AS:601671696650242@1520461119208/Age-Stages-Defined-According-to-NICHD-Pediatric-Terminology.png)